arduent/HTTP-Message-Signer/README.md

 This would typically be used to verify a message.

-If your project uses URL rewriting (such as Apache's 'mod_rewrite'), you may have difficulties verifying some request parameters using a PSR7 request generated using ServerRequest::fromGlobals().
+If your project uses URL rewriting (such as Apache's 'mod_rewrite'), you may have difficulties verifying some request parameters using a PSR7 request generated using ServerRequest::fromGlobals() as shown here.
 In that case, you might wish instead to generate a minimal PSR7 Request Message which is populated from the original request URI and which is not affected by URL re-writing:

 ```
 use GuzzleHttp\Psr7\Request;

 // Generate PSR7 request from current HTTP request, which is NOT
-// affected by the use of Apache mod-rewrite.
+// affected by the use of Apache mod-rewrite or equivalent.

 function createRequest(string $baseurl)
 {